 Migrate interactive clients first

-- 5
+- [05]

-Migrate service clients with client credentials flow
+Migrate service clients with the client credentials flow

-Automated pipelines and CI systems that call MCP tools programmatically should use OAuth 2.0 client credentials — not the authorization code flow.
-Each service gets its own client ID and client secret (stored in your secrets manager, not .env files), and its own scope grants.
+Automated pipelines and CI systems calling MCP tools programmatically should use OAuth 2.0 client credentials — not the authorization code flow.
+Each service gets its own client ID and client secret stored in your secrets manager (Vault, AWS Secrets Manager — never

 Kill the static secret